Meeco/js-sdk/packages/cli/README.md

 Delete a share.
 Both the owner of the shared data and the recipient of the share can delete the share

 ```
-Delete a share.
-Both the owner of the shared data and the recipient of the share can delete the share

 USAGE
   $ meeco shares:delete SHAREID